wchatx/direct-access-py/README.md

 )
 ```

-Like with the V1 class, provide the query method the dataset and query params.
+Provide the query method the dataset and query params.
 All query parameters must match the valid
 parameters found in the Direct Access documentation and be passed as keyword arguments.
 ```python
 for row in d2.query('well-origins', county='REEVES', pagesize=10000):